mosaic-design-system/docs/src/components/toggle.md

 tabs:
   - title: Usage
     body: >-
-      ## What is an Toggle?
+      ## What is a Toggle?

-      A **Toggle** is a useful tool for turning different functionality on or off.
+      A **Toggle** is a useful tool for when you require an instant response or to turn different settings on/off.

-      **Accordions** can be toggled between a collapsed and expanded state to expose hidden content, which can help the user locate the specific information they need without presenting all of it to them at once.

-      The expanded state pushes the other page content down rather than being overlaying it on top of other content, which helps to maintain the vertical hierarchy of the page.

       - - -